MatteuSan/himig/specs/foundation/structure/structure-tokens.md

 Gaia provides an extensive list of carefully crafted, pre-made structure tokens ready to go.

 ## Structure Token Schema
 The structure tokens follow a specific schema to make indexing much easier.
 The tokens follow a `none`-`xs-xl` schema and extends to a `2xl-6xl` schema when needed.

 The structure token schema depends on the type of structure property.
-For example, `border-size` tokens is different from the `spacing` and `el-spacing` tokens.
+For example, `border-size` tokens are different from the `spacing` and `el-spacing` tokens.

 ### Spacing Tokens
 Spacing tokens are used to space out (usually large or large sets of) elements outside and inside.
 The spacing tokens borrow the **